 There is an edge where the adrenaline rises, and the fear of the unknown is balanced by the excitement of surprise, and the reward for pushing that edge, just enough and not too much, is discovering and getting to live in a new beauty and functionality beyond what you could have imagined, or would have created if you had stayed within what was familiar.

 Clients hire us because, inside you, you know you are reaching for something more.
 The beauty and grace we bring into your home, we bring out from inside of you.
 We use the tool of interior design to evoke that which you are already in the process of becoming, and becoming, as life is a continuing process of growth.
 At least, that is how the people in my tribe perceive it.

-Thus, at my design firm, our mission is expressed in the invitation.
+Thus, at my interior design firm, our mission is expressed in the invitation.
 We invite you to “Come home to your Self.”
-Embarking on an interior design project is not *just* about a pretty space; it’s about personal growth and transformation; it’s about living an embodied, joy-filled life, in an environment that supports the best in you and your tribe.
+Embarking on an interior design project is not just about a pretty space; it’s also about personal growth and transformation; it’s about living an embodied, joy-filled life, in an environment that supports the best in you and your tribe.